 Possessing Child Pornography in the 2nd Degree

-An adult is guilty of this crime when he or she knowingly has more than 20 but less than 50 depictions of pornography of children.
+An adult is guilty of this crime when they knowingly have more than 20 but less than 50 depictions of pornography of children.
 This is a Class C felony and the punishments include a prison sentence of up to 10 years and a fine of up to $10,000.

 Possessing Child Pornography in the 1st Degree